osimola/codekata/medians/README.md

 about below 40 elements (which naturally stay in L1) the difference is at most 1.5x.

+For sliding window, you could just keep the window sorted, find insertion and removal points in logarithmic time and move data around in linear time.
+With even distribution of random inputs, the extremes of the window seem to stay in place and the entire operation go somewhere closer to logarithmic.

 Built with Meson (http://mesonbuild.com), because it's really cool these days and everyone should be using it.

-Maybe up some day: Sliding windows, which are doable with faster linear.
-Logarithmic, if you have space and time for balanced trees.

-For the record, the production code that inspired this uses full insertion sort for sliding window and is not CPU bound.
+For the record, the production code that inspired this uses full insertion sort for sliding window and is not CPU bound so optimizing this corner wouldn't really do anything.